-Combe House breathes romance.
-As you approach down the mile-long drive, surrounded by meadows, the Grade I listed Elizabethan manor slips tantalisingly in and out of sight.
-It has always been a special place but now it’s brimful of life, bonhomie and informal, stylish character, having become the latest – and most exciting yet – PIG hotel.
-With the main bar installed in the historic Great Hall, the fun starts the moment you walk inside.
-There’s a wonderful double aspect conservatory restaurant with bare wood floors, restored shutters and incredible views; cosy snugs with roaring fires; a derelict chic garden folly with wood-fired oven; huge rafter bedrooms in the attic; an atmospheric private dining room in the original Georgian kitchen and so much more.
-In the walled infusion garden, two potting sheds are now delightful treatment rooms, beyond which lie 3,500 acres of lush Devonshire countryside.
+As you approach this Grade I-listed Elizabethan manor down the mile-long drive, surrounded by meadows, it slips tantalisingly in and out of sight, building a sense of romance that’s utterly fulfilled on arrival.
+Always a special place, now it’s brimful of life, bonhomie and stylish informality, having become the latest – and most exciting yet – PIG hotel (see pages 00, 00 and 00).
+With the main bar installed in the historic Great Hall, the fun starts the moment you walk in.
+There’s a wonderful, double-aspect conservatory restaurant with bare wood floors, restored shutters and incredible views; cosy snugs with roaring fires; a bar with wood-fired oven in the ‘derelict chic’ Folly; huge raftered bedrooms in the attic; an atmospheric private dining room in the original Georgian kitchen and so much more.
+In the walled ‘infusion’ garden, two potting sheds are now delightful treatment rooms, beyond which lie 3,500 acres of lush Devonshire countryside.
 Close by are the wide open spaces of Dartmoor and the World Heritage coast.
 A total joy.
-Doubles from £145.

 Back to all Great British Hotels